arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/microphone_sensor/microphone_sensor.md

 ![Microphone data in the Serial Monitor.](assets/nano33BS_08_printing_values.png)

-If you want to test it, the only thing you need to do is to place the board next to a speaker and speak or play some sound to see how the brightness of the RGB LED change based on the input.
+If you want to test it, the only thing you need to do is to place the board next to a speaker and speak or play some sound to see how the blinking of the RGB LED changes based on the input.

 ### Troubleshoot